 - Select student tasks and projects

-- Evaluate the programme and review with Careers New Zealand.
+- Evaluate the programme and review with the Tertiary Education Commission.

 - Brokers relationship with schools and supports student selection